 Omnibus ANOVA test:

 In an ANOVA, a researcher first sets up the null and alternative hypothesis.
-The null hypothesis assumes that there is no significant difference between the groups.
-The alternative hypothesis assumes that there is a significant difference between the groups.
-After cleaning the data, the researcher must test the above assumptions and see if the data meets them.
-They must then do the necessary calculation and calculate the F-ratio.
-After this, the researcher must compare the critical value of the F-ratio with the table value or simply look at the p value against the established alpha.
-If the calculated critical value is greater than the table value, the null hypothesis will be rejected and the alternative hypothesis is accepted.
-Rejecting the null hypothesis, we will conclude that the mean of the groups are not equal.
-If the calculated value is less than the table value, we will accept the null hypothesis and reject the alternative hypothesis.
-This will tell you that there is a difference in what you were testing, but does not tell you WHERE the difference is.
-This is to say, if the researcher was testing several groups against one another, they would know that there is a difference between the means of the groups but not which individual groups are different.
-In order to know where the difference lays further testing must be done.
+The null hypothesis assumes that there is no significant difference among the groups.
+The alternative hypothesis assumes that there is a significant difference among the groups.
+After cleaning the data, the researcher must test the above assumptions and examine if the data meets or violates the assumptions.
+They must then calculate (really the software tool is doing the calculating) the F-ratio and probability of the F. Next, the researcher compare the critical p-value of the F-ratio with the established alpha.
+In general terms, if the p-value associated with the F is smaller than p=.05, then the null hypothesis will be rejected and the alternative hypothesis is accepted.
+Rejecting the null hypothesis, one concludes that the mean of the groups are not equal.
+Post-hoc tests tell the researcher which group in particular differs from which other group.

 So what if you find statistical significance?
 Multiple comparison tests

-When you run an ANOVA, you are attempting to determine if there is a statistically significant difference between the groups that is not related to sampling error.
-If you find that there is a difference, you will then need to see between which of the groups the difference lays.
-This is to say, all groups might be different, or perhaps only one of four groups is statistically different from the others.
+When you conduct an ANOVA, you are attempting to determine if there is a statistically significant difference among the groups that are not related to sampling error.
+If you find that there is a difference, you will then need to examine where the groups' differences lay.

-At this point you could run several t tests to test the means between the groups, but this would not control for error as again you would be testing for several hypothesis at the same time.
+At this point you could run post-hoc tests which are t tests examining mean differences between the groups.
 There are several multiple comparison tests that can be conducted that will control the type one error rate.

 - If you are concerned about violations of the assumptions use Scheffe’s Test.